-Room for All is our project celebrating cultural diversity and awareness and bringing quality arts provision to young people in Shropshire.
+Room for All was our project celebrating cultural diversity and awareness and bringing quality arts provision to young people in Shropshire.

 A ‘Room for All’ (taken from the Maggie Holland song A Place Called England) encapsulates the festival’s welcoming philosophy of celebrating diversity and fostering talent and our desire to allow everyone room to grow and thrive.

-Room for All follows on from our successful All Together Now education and outreach project celebrating world music and dance (2015-16).
-It includes:
+Room for All followed on from our successful All Together Now education and outreach project celebrating world music and dance (2015-16).
+It included:

 - A new commission of collaborative music – ‘The Passerine’ – featuring the award winning duo O’Hooley and Tidow and refugee musicians at the 2017 and 2018 festival